MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-file-copy-v6.md

 **`ResourceFilteringMethod`** - **Select Machines By**<br>
 `string`.
 Optional.
 Use when `Destination = AzureVMs`.
 Allowed values: `machineNames` (Machine Names), `tags`.
 Default value: `machineNames`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Optionally, select a subset of VMs in resource group either by providing VMs host name or tags.
-[Tags](https://learn.microsoft.com/en-us/azure/virtual-machines/tag-template/) are supported for resources created via the Azure Resource Manager only.
+Specify a VM host name or tag that identifies a subset of VMs in a resource group.
+[Tags](/azure/virtual-machines/tag-template) are supported for resources created via the Azure Resource Manager only.
 <!-- :::editable-content-end::: -->
 <br>